-Last weekend, I was in London to exhibit at a travel show.
+Last weekend, I (Sara Cooke, the company's Director of Communications) was in London to exhibit at a travel show.
 With a similar show to attend the following weekend in Boston, it didn’t make sense to fly back to Vancouver.
 With a few extra days at my disposal, I could have stayed in London – a city I love, but know well – or spread my wings a bit and head somewhere new… and meet someone new!

 It didn’t take long to decide.

 As I write, I’m on a Wizzair flight returning to London after a 48-hour jaunt to Budapest, where I had the good fortune to meet Balint, a licensed guide and 5-star ToursByLocals partner since 2014.

 Balint pulled up in front of my hotel in his BMW a few minutes before 10am on my first full day in Budapest, ready to take this low-season visitor (and her tag-along sister) for a 3-hour driving and walking tour of his city.
 We gave Balint free rein to show us all his favourite spots, and – despite the cold, drizzly weather – we cheerfully set off to explore together, smiles on, umbrellas at the ready.

 While of course 3 hours isn’t enough time to see everything in Budapest, I was amazed at how much we DID see.
 There’s no doubt in my mind that a private tour is the way to go when you’re short on time!
 Balint showed us the highlights on both sides of the Danube (Buda and Pest).
 We took in the view from the Citadel on Gellert Hill, and explored the “Var” (Castle District), taking time to walk along Fisherman’s Bastion and look inside Matyas Church, where Balint’s insightful commentary turned it into more than just a pretty cathedral.